menchelab/CartoGRAPHs/README.md

 FOLDER STRUCTURE

 ```
-├── input ---> all input data required to reproduce figures in jupyter notebook and python files (this folder is to be downloaded separately)
+├── input ---> please download all input files from our zenodo repository and deposit the "input" folder into your directory of notebooks
-├── benchmark ---> benchmark evaluations with network models
+├── benchmark ---> benchmark evaluations with network models; input files can as well be downloaded through zenodo and should be placed into the "benchmark" folder
-├── output_plots ---> folder for saving produced plots during notebook sessions
-├── img ---> contains images other than layouts
+├── img ---> diagrams and images
-└── pyfiles ---> all python files to create layouts and visualizations
+└── pyfiles ---> python files to create layouts and visualizations
 ```

 PYTHON FILES (folder *pyfiles*)